-The Department of Pathology and Laboratory Services at MCH is a state-of-the-art comprehensive facility that serves as the leading provider of pathological and laboratory services for children in the region.
+The Department of Pathology and Laboratory Services at NCH is a state-of-the-art comprehensive facility that serves as the leading provider of pathological and laboratory services for children in the region.
 It offers highly sophisticated testing to support the diagnosis of cancer and on-going evaluation of children with cancer and blood disorders.
 Each of the pathologists on staff has particular expertise in diagnosing cancer in children.

-Cytogenetics and flow cytometry are among the advanced laboratory services essential to the study and diagnosis of cancer that are offered at MCH.
+Cytogenetics and flow cytometry are among the advanced laboratory services essential to the study and diagnosis of cancer that are offered at NCH.
 Cytogenetics is the study of chromosomes and related diseases that are caused by chromosome abnormalities.

 The Department of Pathology and Laboratory Services offers a comprehensive list of cytogenetic tests for cancer diagnosis, including routine chromosome analysis (karyotyping) of peripheral blood, bone marrow and other tissue.
 In addition, the department offers an extensive array of fluorescent in situ hybridization (FISH) testing.
 FISH tests introduce fluorescently labeled DNA probes to detect or confirm gene or chromosome abnormalities that are beyond the scope of routine cytogenetics.
 Flow cytometry involves analysis of specimens in a flow cytometer to evaluate blood malignancies and immunological abnormalities.